 In 1820, after the manumission dates of all the people I’ve listed so far, Basil Mullin (I) was head of a Prince George’s County household in the neighborhood of “Hydes” of 14 free people of color, including: 1 man over 45 (presumably Basil himself), 3 women 26-44 (presumably including Ester), 1 man or boy 14-25, plus 5 boys and 4 girls under 14.
 Translating to birth dates: 1 man born before 1776, 3 women born 1776-1794, 1 man or boy born 1795-1806, plus 5 boys and 4 girls born 1806-1820.

-Even allowing for the inconsistent guesswork involved in the recording of ages for slaves, for freed persons, and by census-takers, these ages don’t match easily to those freed by Basil or by H.L.
+Even allowing for the inconsistent guesswork involved in the recording of ages for slaves, for freed persons, and by census-takers in general, these ages don’t match easily to those freed by Basil or by H.L.
 Hall.
 Dolly Mullen (b~1789) is possible, as are her sons Charles Mullen (b~1801) and Henry (b~1813).
 If Dolly and Suck are the second and third women aged 26-44, Suck’s husband Basil (II) is absent.
 In short, we can’t say exactly who was in this household, and it could have included a number of people not mentioned in this account, who bore other surnames, were born free, or manumitted by other slave owners.

 In 1820, Joseph & Kate Mullen headed their own large household in Bladensburg, as follows: 1 man 26-44 (presumably Joseph), 2 women 26-44 (1 of them presumably Cate), plus 3 boys and 5 girls under 14.
 Translated to birth dates: all 8 children born 1806-1820, possibly to 2 mothers.